3 Days in Dunwoody: Local Establishments

 Spend your first day in Dunwoody checking items off your wish list at one of the area’s locally owned shops.
 One of your first destinations should be Under the Pecan Tree, a darling home and gift boutique where you can stock up on boutique jewelry, baby shower gifts and a little something for the party hostess.
 The store also often donates sales proceeds from certain items to charities or fundraising activities.
 Another fun stop for gifts and home decor is Enchanted Forest.
 Each year, the store stocks up on trendy and seasonal items for the holidays including Christmas, Valentine’s Day, Halloween and more.
 Some items are kitschy, others are cute, but all are original with a little Southern flair thrown in.
 Dunwoody is also home to local, upscale second-hand shops.
 Consigning Women and Southern Comforts Consignment sit adjacent to one another, and both shops offer used designer brand clothing and accessories in near-perfect condition.
 Finally, head back to the Perimeter Center area and visit Dunwoody Diamonds to treat yourself or your spouse to gorgeous jewelry and gemstones.
 The shop features fine watches like Rolex and specializes in custom-made jewelry and repair.

 In between shops, you’ll want to check out some of Dunwoody’s local dining spots.
-A few options include Village Burger which is located in Dunwoody Village and is known for delicious burgers, French fries and frozen custard; Cafe Sababa Mediterranean Grill for authentic falafels, hummus, kebab, gyro wraps and lamb burgers; Novo Cucina for authentic Italian food including handmade pasta, pizza, gelatos and wine; and d’Vine Wine Bar & Shop, the perfect place to unwind with a glass of wine at the end of the day.
+A few options include Village Burger which is located in Dunwoody Village and is known for delicious burgers, French fries and frozen custard; Cafe Sababa Mediterranean Grill for authentic falafels, hummus, kebab, gyro wraps and lamb burgers; and Novo Cucina for authentic Italian food including handmade pasta, pizza, gelatos and wine.

 Day 2: Local Dining